apify/actor-whitepaper/README.md

 The README file is referenced from the [Actor file](#actor-file) using the `readme` setting, and typically stored at `.ACTOR/README.md`.

-For backwards compatibility, if the `readme` setting is not present in the Actor file, the system looks for `Dockerfile` in the actor's top-level directory.

 Good documentation makes good programmers!
 [Learn more](https://docs.apify.com/actors/publishing/seo-and-promotion) how to write great SEO-optimized READMEs.